forkunited/TemporalOrdering/README.md

 Before running anything, you need to configure the project for your local setup.
 To configure, do the following:

+1. Untar the jars at *files/jars.tgz* into an appropriate location.
+(This doesn't actually exist right now for this project.
+Just ask Jesse for the Jars instead.)

-1. Copy *files/build.xml* and *files/temp.properties* to the top-level directory
+2. Copy *files/build.xml* and *files/temp.properties* to the top-level directory
 of the project.

-2. Fill out the copied *temp.properties* and *build.xml* files with the appropriate settings by replacing the text inside them that is surrounded by square brackets.
+3. Fill out the copied *temp.properties* and *build.xml* files with the appropriate settings by replacing the text inside them that is surrounded by square brackets.